 She then stared at the map and tried to trace whatever path they might’ve taken.
 “That’s a lot of country for no bridge.”

 “Not many people live that far out, too dangerous.
-Between the drass beast and the lawful, not many want to make a home out there unless they want to be alone.
+Between the drass beast and the unlawful, not many want to make a home out there unless they want to be alone.
 There best place to cross the river is way up here,” he said pointing to a spot northwest of Grace’s Hope.
 The closest marked town was Wateree and that was across the Branch.
-However, past that point, there looked like there was a lot of ground to cover.
+However, past that point, there looked like there was a lot nothing to search.

 “That’s a lot of north to cover.
 I wish there was a way to get their precise location,” said Kiao and was then struck with a thought.
 “Can you witness the same vision twice?
 Maybe we could find out more information,” she said regarding him to find him staring down at her with a particular light in his eyes.
 “What’s with that look?”